 Postmemory of Family Separation: An Intergenerational Perspective

-Theoretically, we draw inspiration from memory studies, specifically the concept of postmemory.
+Theoretically, we draw inspiration from memory studies, specifically the concept of postmemory (Hirsch 2008).
 We conceptualize postmemory as a narrated family memory, re/created by the 2nd and 3rd generation in the intersection of collective and autobiographical memories.
 We place the transmission of family memories in the context of national memory politics.
 We inquire what happens to the creation of postmemory when national memory politics push for forgetting.
 How do historical and political contexts shape transnational family memories and remembrance in the family?
 How do family separation, forced migration, and communication about the family’s past influence the lives of the second and third generation?

-The qualitative data consist of biographical interviews among adult persons whose family was affected by forced migrations.
+The qualitative data consist of biographical interviews among adult Ingrian Finns whose family was affected by forced migrations.
 We also collect cross-sectional survey data (a questionnaire), including mother-daughter dyads, among Ingrians in Finland, Sweden, and Estonia.
 In research focusing on Finnish Americans, we analyze archival collections (including oral histories) in North America.

 For more information, please visit the project website.